ianmeinert/fastapi/README.md

 # A Simple Demo Application
-This is web application is developed using a Svelte client framework, deployed using Axios.
-It communicated with a Python API, built on FastAPI, deployed with Uvicorn.
+This web application is developed using a Svelte client framework, deployed using Axios.
+The user interface communicates with a Python script using FastAPI and is deployed with Uvicorn.

 ## Backend Deployment
 Plans are in place to implement a relational database of some sort.
 But for a working case, the data is currently stored a json formatted file.